Nexus-Mods/Vortex-Staging/README.md

-# Vortex-Next
+# Vortex-Staging

-This is a repo to hold releases for Nexus-Mods/Vortex beyond stable and beta as our update mechanism can't hold more than two separate update channels from a single repo.
+This is a repo to hold releases for Nexus-Mods/Vortex so that we can test a full update flow without affecting or using the main repo